-D.7.2 Prominent discrete tones
+D.7.5 Prominent discrete tones

-A discrete tone is identified as prominent according to this tone-to-noise ratio method if and the discrete tone is audible according to at least one of the two listening tests in D.5.
-The criteria of prominence given by the above relationship is shown in Figure D.4.
+A discrete tone is classified as prominent according to the tone-to-noise ratio method if and the discrete tone meets the audibility requirement of D.5.
+The criteria in equations (D,10A) and (D,10B) are illustrated graphically in Figure D.4.